Before teaching an online course, instructors should ask themselves the following

 - Demonstrate an understanding of how to create a comprehensive online learning experience

-Having gained a solid grounding in the basics of online learning, this course helps
+gained a solid grounding in the basics of online learning, this sequence of two mini-courses

 Faculty support for online learning is provided by the CTRE, which offers a variety